Zhu'an Residence by Zhaoyang Architects

 Located in Dali, Yunnan, Zhu'an Residence is a dwelling with a natural and simple beauty, designed by Zhaoyang Architects for painter Zhong Meng and his wife.

 Structural elements of the house are kept out of view by setting the thickness of walls to 200 mm so that columns and in-fill walls are indistinguishable once they are rendered.
-The maximum span of 8 m on one side of the southern courtyard required a beam that is 600 mm deep.
-However, this and other beams of various dimensions are kept unobtrusive by placing them above rather than below roof slabs.
-By subordinating structural expression, light and spatial effects, and the client's collection of furniture are allowed to draw one's attention.
+Beams of various dimensions are kept unobtrusive by placing them above rather than below roof slabs.
+By subordinating structural expressing, light and spatial effects, plants and the client's collections of furniture and antiquities are allowed to draw one's attention.
 Simplification of detailing responds to budgetary considerations.
 A local stone has been chosen to make the scupper, the edge of cement flooring and the capping on the top of walls.

 - Zhaoyang Architects